FairgateLabs/rust-bitvmx-job-dispatcher/README.md

 Prerequisites
 - An S3 bucket for input and result files.
-- An EC2 instance (avoid Amazon Linux, it is known to be incompatible).
+- An EC2 instance (avoid Amazon Linux, it is known to be incompatible and we recommend to use t3.xlarge to run at least the integration test).

 Required software on the instance
 - Git